7 Holiday Inspired Ideas for a Healthier Workplace

-1. Share holiday food facts: Make the nutrition information for favorite holiday dishes readily available to your employees by printing them off on index sized cards that they can take with them.
+1. Share holiday food facts: Make the nutrition information for favorite holiday dishes readily available to your employees by printing them off on index-sized cards that they can take with them.
 Be sure to include portion size, calorie, fat, and sugar content.
-Reinforce the nutrition awareness in company newsletters and other communication.
+Reinforce nutrition awareness in company newsletters and other communication.
 You can get the nutrition information for popular holiday dishes here.

 Bonus tip – Make things even more fun by having your employees vote for the best revamped healthy dish at the potluck and provide the winner with a holiday prize.

 3. Keep portion size in mind: Provide your employees with visual examples of proper portion size.
 Share this Thanksgiving portion guide with employees and pre-cut things like pies and casseroles into proper servings before calling them to dig in at any seasonal office parties.

 4. Provide flexible break times: With daylight hardly sticking around past quitting time, many people get even less exercise than usual.
 Encourage breaks during lunch or other daylight hours to keep your employees focused on outdoor activity.

 5. Organize exercise events: Try to motivate your employees to move more by focusing on group exercise events, such as walks before or after work or yoga sessions.
 Lead by example by having higher-ups at your company participate in local holiday-themed events, such as a Turkey Trot, and encourage all employees to join as well.